-High and heavy imports increased by 19% in FY2021.
-As the economy rebounded stronger than anticipated and with bottlenecking at larger Ports, the Ro-Ro carriers saw different sizes and types of cargo get booked on their ships.
-As a result, the Port realized record imports of high and heavy and break-bulk commodities.
+High and heavy imports increased by 25% in FY2022.
+However, the number of high and heavy units increased by 78% in comparison to FY 2021 As the economy rebounded stronger than anticipated and with bottlenecking at larger Ports, the Ro-Ro carriers saw different sizes and types of cargo get booked on their ships.
+As a result, the Port continued to realize record imports of high and heavy and break-bulk commodities in FY2023.

 The specialized nature of high and heavy cargo requires special handling, customer service, and no congestion - all of which are offered at the Port of Hueneme.
 All of the Port's stevedores (SSA, Ceres, Ports America, and Pac-Ro) are competing for specialized moves such as military cargo and project cargo.
 This optimizes cost and efficiency and creates the competitive conditions for this segment to continue to realize robust growth.
-Given the Port's competitive advantages and the continued expectation of cargo diversion from congested ports, the Port forecasts that high and heavy cargo could continue to climb as high as 25% in FY2022.